How to send email from a specified range of cells in Excel?

 1. Firstly, you need to prepare a mailing list with needed fields.

-- Alternatively, you can easily create a mailing list with the Create Mailing List feature.
+- If you want to create a mailing list quickly, try the Create Mailing List feature for automated setup.

 Related articles: